Movies

 It is interesting to live in a household where it is a majority of men - husband and 2 sons - who love to quote lines from favorite movies.
 One of the top movie favorites for them has been Napoleon Dynamite.
 They love the humor and often quote lines or scenes from it.
 I think in many ways it is a "guys" movie though I have run into women who like it too.

 So it was with fascination that I came across this article related to the 20 year anniversary of the movie and where and how it got made.
 It took just $200,000, a town like Preston, ID, and shown at the Sundance Utah film festival.
-I will include the link to the
+I will include the link to the Deseret Times article and hope that one can access this without a subscription.
+Read and enjoy!

-<“Napoleon Dynamite” may be a movie about a tater tot-loving, tetherball-playing teenager who befriends the new kid and grapples with his awkward uncle (now streaming on Hulu!), but it also tells a bigger story: what life is like in rural America.
+< “Napoleon Dynamite” may be a movie about a tater tot-loving, tetherball-playing teenager who befriends the new kid and grapples with his awkward uncle (now streaming on Hulu!), but it also tells a bigger story: what life is like in rural America.
 It’s a story that Idaho residents have differing feelings on and dozens of out-of-state residents have traveled to investigate.

 So, how does it hold up 20 years later?>>